HandBrake/HandBrake-docs/source/docs/en/latest/technical/system-requirements.markdown

 The following is the minimum level of hardware that HandBrake supports.

 - Processor:
-  - Intel Core i3 or better
+  - Intel Core (4th generation and newer) i3, i5, i7, i9 or equivalent Xeon
-  - AMD FX / 2014+ APU or better
+  - AMD Ryzen, Threadripper or Epyc
 - Free memory:
-  - 512 MB for transcoding standard definition video (480p/576p)
+  - 1 GB for transcoding standard definition video (480p/576p)
-  - 1.5 GB for transcoding high definition video (720p/1080p)
+  - 2 GB for transcoding high definition video (720p/1080p)
-  - 4 GB or more for transcoding ultra high definition video (2160p 4K)
+  - 6 GB or more for transcoding ultra high definition video (2160p 4K)
 - System storage:
-  - 100 MB for the HandBrake app
+  - 150 MB for the HandBrake app
   - 2 GB or more recommended for processing and storing your new videos
 - Display resolution:
   - 1024x768 minimum, proportionately higher with display scaling